 Best premium blackout tent

-The Crua Cocoon is a stand-alone inner tent that can be paired with your own tent or one of Crua’s own tents.
+The Crua Duo features a stand-alone inner tent (cocoon) plus the Crua Duo outer tent.
 It offers premium blackout, heat regulation and noise dampening.
 It’s a 4-season tent that can be used in any climate or weather condition and will keep you warmer in winter or cooler in summer.

 5 best blackout tents